revanthreddy/lambda-layer-setup/README.md

 - AWS Lambda function to which the above is layer is attached and the code refers the library (look at index.js under the lambda_source folder)

-NOTE: I am using a Nodejs example and the structure in which I am storing aws-xray-sdk library is very important.
+NOTE: The structure in which you store the library of the layer source code differs from runtime to runtime .
 [Refer to this document for different runtimes](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)

 ## Step.4 TESTING